 Tomatoes grown in our garden and eggs laid by our chickens are in their purest form.
 While we may not be completely self sustainable yet, it’s important to know that the foods we eat are nutrient dense and healthy.

 Also, I just flat out love gardening.
 It would be a shame not to preserve the tomatoes, cucumbers, peppers so we can enjoy them all year long!
 There is absolutely no way we could eat so many pounds of green beans in just a few short weeks.
 It only makes sense to preserve them!

 Same with the venison.
-If we have our deep freeze full of delicious meat, but our electricity goes out for a few days, we would lose it all.
-If we have a fair amount of air pressure canned, we won’t have a total loss!
+If we have our deep freeze full of delicious meat, but our electricity goes out for a few days, we could lose it all.
+If we have a fair amount of the meat pressure canned, we won’t have a total loss.
+See the value?

 WHAT IS A FOOD DEHYDRATOR?

 A food dehydrator is an appliance that uses low heat and air flow to remove water from fruits, vegetables, meats and herbs.
 They come in all sizes as well as budgets.
 Hot dry air is circulated around the food.
 The temperatures are just warm enough to remove the water but not so warm that the food becomes cooked.